UGA Bulletin Logo

 A - F (Traditional)

-• Students will understand the federal income tax laws in the United States.
+• Students will develop a basic understanding of the federal income tax laws in the United States.

-• Students will understand the most relevant types of taxes applicable at the federal level and how each is calculated.
+• Students will develop an understanding of the most relevant types of taxes applicable at the federal level and how each is calculated.

-• Students will understand how to provide a framework for integrating income tax planning into accounting and business decisions.
+• Students will develop a framework for integrating income tax planning into accounting and business decisions.

 Topical Outline